Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/08-devops-w-containers/AKS.md

 2. Modify your Web.config file to include the string to your SQL database.
 App Service provides a way to set the AppSettings outside of the application, but AKS does not so we need to manually add it to the deployment.
 To do this, change these values:
    1. ConnectionStringPaas -> Your SQL DB string
    2. DataConnectionString -> ConnectionStringPaas
+> **_NOTE:_** This is not the recommended secure practice for updating a database string and connection strings and/or passwords should never be committed to a GitHub repository.
+This is for demonstration purposes only.
+In this case, the application should be updated to use KeyVault to access its connection string or utilize Kubernetes secrets.
 3. Create a manifests folder in the base of your repository and place the [deployment.yaml](manifests/deployment.yml) file in there.
 4. Run the following commands in your Bash terminal to commit and push your application to the repo:
    ```